Pavlishenku/pysection/CONTRIBUTING.md

-# Contributing to SectionPy
+# Contributing to opensection

-First off, thank you for considering contributing to SectionPy!
-It's people like you that make SectionPy such a great tool for the structural engineering community.
+First off, thank you for considering contributing to opensection!
+It's people like you that make opensection such a great tool for the structural engineering community.

 ## [LIST] Table of Contents